maurandco/contract/readme.md

 We are sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
 As we are also sure you will want to stay friends, you agree to stick tight to the following payment schedule:

-[PAYMENT SCHEDULE]
+[ PAYMENT SCHEDULE ]

 We will issue invoices electronically at the end of every week.
-Our payment terms are 15 days from the send date via the QuickBooks payment system provided with the invoice, a mailed check to the address on the invoice, or a payment method agreed on separately.
+Our payment terms are [ PAYMENT TERMS ] from the send date via [ MAIN PAYMENT METHOD ], a mailed check to the address on the invoice, or a payment method agreed on separately.

 You agree to pay all charges associated with international transfers of funds.
 All proposals are quoted in USD and payments will be made at the equivalent conversion rate at the date the transfer is made if in a currency other than the aforementioned.
-We reserve the right to charge interest on all overdue debts at the rate of 5% per month or part of a month.
+We reserve the right to charge interest on all overdue debts at the rate of [ INTEREST PERCENT ] per month or part of a month.

 ## But where's all the horrible small print?